systragroup/SG-TCTool/README.md

     - This starts a local development server on the default host/port (see *[Flask - Quickstart](https://flask.palletsprojects.com/en/stable/quickstart/#debug-mode)*).
 2. Access the web interface (e.g., [127.0.0.1:5000](http://127.0.0.1:5000)) to upload video and model files ( `.pt`, `openvino` and `onnx` supported), draw triplines, set direction names, and process the video.
+3. The web interface also features other utilities apart from the main processing function :
+   1. **Compiler** handles the processing of one/multiple traffic counting reports (which identify each vehicle tripline crossing individually) to output a condensed version, with totals *per site per direction per 15-min interval per vehicle class*
+   2. **History** allows the user to go through all logged records of past sessions (whether processing succesfully concluded or not).
+The session id displayed a tthe bottom of the page for each processing session is useful to this aim.
+   3. **Street Count** allows the user to transform the `.csv` output of the [Street Count app by Neil Kimmet](https://streetcount.app/) to the same compiled report format as this app.

-3. The backend logic and processing is handled in separate threads by main.py : multiple current processes can be handled at once (performance is however degraded)
+- The backend logic and processing is handled in separate threads by main.py : multiple current processes can be handled at once (performance is however degraded)

 ## Notes